In this post, we will explain to you further what’s the difference between analog and digital sound signals.

 Should I Invest in Analog Equipment If I’m Beginner

 Yes, you can.
-However, it largely depends on several factors such as your budget and nature of work you intend to use the equipment on.
+However, it largely depends on several factors such as your budget and the nature of work you intend to use the equipment on.

 Here’s the deal.
 If you can’t afford high-quality analog sound equipment, you’ll be better off going for digital sound equipment.